Ian-HJQ/Sequential-Steiner-Tree-heuristic/README.md

 # Sequential-Steiner-Tree-heuristic

 This is a course project for CENG4120 Computer-aided Design for Very Large Scale Integrated Circuits.
-In this project, we are required to make a program that routes all end nodes (called sink) to a source node, with the goal of reducing the wire length and runtime.
+In this project, we are required to make a program that routes all end nodes (called sink) to any one source node available, with the goal of reducing the wire length and runtime.

 I made use of a heuristic that is introduced in the lecture slides to build a Steiner tree sequentially.
 This method starts by finding a minimum bounding box(mbb) on a pair of points that have the shortest rectilinear distance.
 Then it continuously find the closest pin and create a mbb another mbb, while deleting the unwanted L-shaped route from the previous mbb.
 The loop stops when the set of unrouted pins is empty.
 Below is a pseudocode for the method:
 1. Find the closest pin pair, construct their minimum bounding box (mbb).